-- Title II & III of the ADA state that a service animal may only be a dog or miniature horse that has been individually trained to do work or perform tasks for the benefit of an individual with a disability. - Title I of the ADA, which applies to the employment context does not define "service animals," nor require institutions to automatically permit a specific type of animal in the workplace.
-Rather, animals in the workplace should be treated as a "reasonable accommodation" and the employer may ask for appropriate documentation
+- Title II & III of the ADA state that a service animal may only be a dog or miniature horse that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+An institution may not ask for documentation of a disability for a person with a service animal.
+The animal is not an accommodation, rather it is an extension of the person. - Title I of the ADA, which applies to the employment context does not define "service animals," nor require institutions to automatically permit a specific type of animal in the workplace.
+Rather, animals in the workplace should be treated as a "reasonable accommodation" and the employer may ask for appropriate documentation.